Skip to main content

 Routing Based on Image Availability

-The Check Image switch node evaluates msg.payload.image to determine the next steps:
+The Check Image switch node evaluates msg.payload.image to decide the next steps:

 • Image Present: Routes to nodes for uploading the rendered image to Slack.